lunadoan/hugoplate/content/english/blog/how-to-define-success-metric-for-a-feature-launch-091724.md

 How would you measure a launch success?

-In this article, I'll borrow a question case from a Linkedin post.
+In this article, I'll borrow a product case I saw on my Linkedin feed recently.

 **Question**: Our fitness app recently introduced a social feature, where you can add friends and share workout achievements.
 How would you measure the success of the feature?